Book by: Elizabeth Gilbert

 What I liked:

 I loved the description of New York City in the 1940s.
 The glamour, the parties, the social scene all were described perfectly.
-I have only been to New York City once, during Christmas time, and I loved it, but it seemed even more amazing how Gilbert told it.
+I have only been to New York City once, during Christmas time, and I loved it, but it seemed even more amazing the way Gilbert described it.

-I also loved the fun and excitement that was described in theatre life at the Lily Playhouse.
+I also loved the fun and excitement of theatre life at The Lily Playhouse.
 It seemed like such a fun place to work and live.
-Most importantly, the characters who lived and worked at the Lily Playhouse were all interesting in their own way.
+The characters who lived and worked at the Lily Playhouse were all interesting in their own way.

 What I didn’t like:

 Unfortunately, there was quite a bit that I didn’t like about this book.
 Vivian’s character was just not that interesting.
 I feel she lacked depth, excitement and maturity.
 I was more interested in the characters around her; then I was in her story.
 About halfway through the book, I realized I didn’t care what happened to Vivian’s character, and I found her kind of annoying.
 Her character growth was so focused on her sex life that it became redundant to keep reading about.
 Vivian’s central character trait seemed to only be about her love for sex, and it is tough to keep the book interesting when you’re solely focused on that.
-At the beginning of the book, I found Vivian to be extraordinarily naive, but that never seemed to go away, even as she grew older.
+At the beginning of the book, I found Vivian to be extraordinarily naïve, but that never seemed to go away, even as she grew older.
 She got herself into dangerous situations with men but, for some reason, never really learned from these experiences; what’s worse, she never seemed to care.
 I knew pretty early on that I wouldn’t love this book, but I was able to keep reading based on the character development of the people around Vivian.
 The book is also very long, and it seems it could have been summed up in far fewer pages.
-It was also challenging to keep reading when the main character seemed to lack depth.

 If you have read this book, what are your thoughts?
-Do you agree or disagree with my comments?
+Do you agree or disagree with my review?